 Please find below revitalization documents, maps, newsletters and information about our community festivals and events.
 Each are categorized below and updated as new information is developed.
 If you have any questions or comments about any of the information contained on this page, please contact the St. Andrews office at (850) 872-7208.

-The Historic St. Andrews Waterfront Partnership is in search of a director to fill an immediate need on the board.
-This is a volunteer position with a term of one, two, or three years.
-We are looking for persons truly interested in the St. Andrews community that are willing to commit their free time to the enhancement of the quality of life, economic development, and social infrastructure of our community.
+The Historic St. Andrews Waterfront Partnership is in search of volunteers.
+We are looking for people truly interested in the St. Andrews community who are willing to commit their free time to the enhancement of the quality of life, economic development, and social infrastructure of our community.

 Our Mission Statement is:

 “To organize and manage the revitalization of St. Andrews through a comprehensive revitalization strategy, advocate public and private partnerships, and promote economic development while preserving the scope, character and identity of the area.”